-Within the scope of the four Heisenberg grant types, you will also receive flexible research funding of \leq 1,000 per month (II.2.1 - II.2.3) or a general allowance for direct project costs (II.2.4).
+Within the scope of the four Heisenberg grant types, you will also receive flexible research funding of \in 1,000 per month (II.2.1 - II.2.3) or a general allowance for direct project costs (II.2.4).
 Both also cover publication costs.
-The flexible research funding or the allowance for direct project costs can be used for all funding types.
-They do not have to be spent on a monthly basis but can also be used for larger items (e.g. workshops, conferences).
-The funds must be utilised in the first funding period (36 months) or the second funding period (24 months).
-In justified cases, a cost-neutral extension of one year can be granted for the utilisation of the flexible research funds or the allowance for direct project costs.
-Please contact the relevant programme office at the DFG Head Office.

-Should the appropriate publication of your research findings made within the context of the Heisenberg grant call for a book format with high production costs, you may apply for additional funding of up to €5,000 per year.
+Should the appropriate publication of your research findings made within the context of the Heisenberg grant call for a book format with high production costs, you may apply for additional funding of up to \in 5,000 per year.
 The request must be justified accordingly.
-Please note that costs in connection with open access publications are not recognised as production costs.